 Feasibility Studies support research up to a maximum of $250,000 for two years in the fields of population health, clinical, Māori and Pacific health research.
 They are intended to be for situations where there is already strong evidence to justify a full study, but where critical practical information is needed first to make the potential full study feasible.

-Our feasibility study grants don't support biomedical research or small standalone studies, pilot studies or the general development of a research area.
+Our Feasibility Studies grants don’t support small standalone studies, pilot studies (where they are a smaller version of the main study with the same primary end point) or the general development of a research area.
 We don't advise applying for a feasibility study grant if your aim is to develop tools needed for a trial as this suggests that the main trial is not yet close to viability.
-However, if your application is about testing the performance of proposed tools, this can be considered provided your evaluation criteria are clear.
+However, if your application is about testing the performance of proposed tools, this can be considered provided your evaluation criteria are clear and relate to feasibility issues as opposed to testing the primary outcome of the intended full study.
 Technology development itself doesn't meet the eligibility criteria unless you've identified a feasibility issue for using the technology.
 For full details on the eligibility considerations for this round, please refer to the Feasibility Studies guidelines.

 Collaborating researchers from outside New Zealand can, at the HRC’s discretion, be included as named investigators on a HRC contract.
 However, the HRC will not contribute to the overhead of the overseas investigator, and the total proportion of contract budget allocated to overseas investigators must not exceed 20 percent.